azukimochi/WallOfKindness/README.md

 * In the command line, run **yarn install** at the root and in the client folder
 * Cd back to the root after installing all the node modules and run **yarn start**
 * Deployment on Heroku: https://wallofkindness-donationapp.herokuapp.com/
-* On the deployed site, you can search for cherries, noodles, scarf, and hat.
+* On the deployed site, you can add your own data or you can search for cherries, noodles, scarf, and hat

 ## Creators